Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    ![](images/vstsdemogen.png)

-2. Once the project is provisioned, select the URL to navigate.
+2. Provide the **Project Name**, the **SonarQube URL** that was created previously and click on **Create Project**.
+Once the project is provisioned, select the URL to navigate.

    <img src="images/vsts_project_provisioning.png">

 ## Exercise 1: Create a SonarQube Project

-In this exercise you will create a Sonarqube project.
+In this exercise you will create a SonarQube project.

 1. Login to the SonarQube portal.